Shutterstock / Natalya Danko

 Do: Dry well and oil down

-Instead of leaving your pan in the rack to dry, wipe it down with a paper towel right away.
+Instead of leaving your pan in the rack to dry, wipe it down with a cloth or paper towel right away.
 This will prevent rusting.
-Beware: Cast iron can turn your pretty tea towels black.
+Beware: Cast-iron can turn your pretty tea towels black.
 You can also set it on a heated burner on the stovetop for a minute or two to dry completely.

 Extra credit: Reinforce your seasoning after a wash.
 While the pan is warm, apply a light coat of vegetable oil with a paper towel.